NirmalaAbothu/portfolio-homework-9.15.20/README.md

 This is starting of creating Portfolio.
-This contains information about my professional background and projects on which i will be contribute individual or with team and contct information.
+This contains information about my professional background and projects on which i will be contribute individual or with team and contact information.
 Created

 ## index.html